Mistralys/application-localization/README.md

 );
 ```

+#### Excluding files and folders

 For performance reasons, it is recommended to exclude any files or folders that do not
 need to be analyzed.
 The Javascript analysis in particular still has issues with minified
-files like Jquery or Bootstrap, so they should definitely be excluded.
+library files like jQuery or Bootstrap, so they should definitely be excluded.

 To exclude folders or files by name: